How China’s reprimand over Taiwan falls on deaf ears in Lithuania

 Similar policies would usually attract Beijing’s wrath, as was evident in China turning the economic screws on Australia last year after it had called for an investigation into the Covid-19 origin.

-But the low rate of Chinese investment and economic engagement with Lithuania were seen as a blessing.
+But the low rate of Chinese investment and economic engagement with Lithuania was seen as a blessing.
 It meant Vilnius was able to pursue a relatively aggressive policy towards China as a response to its assertiveness in the Indo-Pacific region and Xinjiang without fearing retaliation.

-Simultaneously, Lithuania’s parliament joined other governments in describing China’s treatment of its Uyghur minority as “genocide.”
+Simultaneously, Lithuania’s parliament joined other governments in describing China’s treatment of its Uyghur minority as “genocide”.
 It also voted to call for a UN investigation of internment camps, and asked the European Commission to review relations with Beijing.

 “The recent shift in tone is a good expression of the overall changing sentiment in Europe, and in a way, Lithuania is making use of its very limited dependence on China,” Janka Oertel, Director of the Asia programme at the European Council on Foreign Relations, told The Independent.